top of page

 How Can Fire Safety Messaging Build Habits, Not Just Awareness?

-Most fire safety campaigns focus on visibility, placing posters in break rooms or emails in inboxes.
+Most fire safety campaigns focus on visibility, placing posters in break rooms or sending emails to inboxes.
 But visibility does not equal impact.
 Lasting safety habits are formed through routine, repetition, and reinforcement.

 Think of safety messaging as a system, not a one-off ad.
-Each element — posters, drills, checklists, and verbal reminders — should work together to reinforce a single, clear message.
-For example, a sign near the emergency exit should use the same wording as the evacuation drill instructions.
+Each element, posters, drills, checklists, and verbal reminders, should work together to reinforce a single, clear message.
+For instance, a sign near the emergency exit should use the same wording as the evacuation drill instructions.
 Consistency builds memory.

 The Alberta Fire Code requires that emergency evacuation drills be conducted at intervals not greater than 12 months.
 But best practices go beyond the code.
 Monthly mini-drills, rotating scenario planning, and open Q&A sessions all help messages stick.